Vijay (director): Career

-Jawab Hum Denge - remake of Dharma Pathini, Ganga Tere Desh Mein - remake of Huli Hebbuli and Paap Ka Ant.
+Jawab Hum Denge (remake of Dharma Pathini), Ganga Tere Desh Mein (remake of Huli Hebbuli) and Paap Ka Ant.
 His debut Telugu movie was Srimathi.

-He also produced two movies - Mullina Gulabi and Kunthiputra.
+He also produced two movies - Mullina Gulabi and Kunthi Putra.
 Vijay floated a production house — Vijaya Shekhar Productions — with another director V. Somashekhar and went on to produce several films.
 Vijay also directed 17 Hindi and six Telugu films, where he worked with the reigning stars of the time such as Rajesh Khanna, Dharmendra, Shatrughan Sinha and Mithun Chakraborty.
 He also had 48 Kannada films to his credit.
 His last directorial was the Vishnuvardhan starrer Karnataka Suputra (1996).
 In 2000, he was selected to direct Rajkumar's ambitious mythological movie Bhakta Ambareesha which was subsequently shelved.

 Recognizing his contribution to Kannada cinema, he was awarded the Puttanna Kanagal Award for 2002-2003.

 Death

 Reddy died on 9 October 2020 at the Apollo Hospital in Chennai.

 Filmography

 The following is a list of Kannada movies involving Vijay: